 Increased Sense of Safety

-The biggest advantage of the rearview radar is my increased sense of safety.
-I divide it into 2 parts.
+The biggest advantage of the rearview radar is the increased sense of safety it provides.
+I divide it into two parts.

 TIP: You may also be interested in these bicycle safety tips for the 21st century.

 The second part is visibility.
-The taillight is very bright (60 lumens), so it is well visible in daylight.
-It is very difficult to overlook it for drivers (at night, it is almost impossible not to see the flashing light even from a long distance).
+The taillight is very bright (60 lumens), making it highly visible in daylight.
+It’s one of the brightest radars on the market, making it very difficult for drivers to overlook.
+At night, it is almost impossible not to see the flashing light even from a long distance.
+Furthermore, Varia also increases side visibility, which is helpful at night.
+The following image compares the brightness of Bryton Gardia R300L, Garmin Varia RTL515, and Wahoo TRACKR Radar.
+You can see that Varia has the most centered and brightest light.

 Battery Life

-Garmin claims up to 15 hrs battery life (day flash mode).
-I am getting around 14 hrs depending on the outside temperature (when it is cold, it’s shorter).
+Garmin claims up to 15 hours of battery life (day flash mode).
+I am getting around 14 hours, depending on the outside temperature (it’s shorter when it’s cold).

-This is plenty enough time for 3 endurance road rides or several shorter ones.
-But, you can recharge it to 100% within 5 hours (using a computer) or 3 hours (using Garmin approved AC adapter).
+This is plenty of time for 3 endurance road rides or several shorter ones.
+But you can recharge it to 100% within 5 hours (using a computer) or 3 hours (using an approved AC adapter).
 Still, the iGPSport SR30 lasts longer.
+The chart below shows the battery life of selected bike radars.

-I also noticed no drastic decrease during one year, which is good news.
-However, I am very curious about it in the long run (2 and more years).
+I also noticed no drastic decrease during the first year, which is good news.
+Of course, after 3 years, the battery degraded.

 NOTE: The radar may reduce the battery life of your bike computer.